 Valley Water is dedicated to keeping residents and businesses safe through its flood protection programs.
 The Guadalupe River - Tasman Drive to Interstate 880 Project will restore the river’s flood protection level to its design capacity of a 100-year flood and provide natural flood protection for residents and businesses.
 The project limits are from Tasman Drive in Santa Clara to Interstate 880 near Airport Parkway in San Jose.

-As of summer 2019, Valley Water is completing the problem definition phase and is identifying conceptual design alternatives.
+As of fall 2019, Valley Water is completing the problem definition phase and is identifying conceptual design alternatives.
 Staff will perform an analysis to evaluate the alternatives, and will ultimately select a staff-recommended alternative to present to the Board of Directors.
 Valley Water will hold several public meetings during this process to provide updates to residents and to gather input from the community on project alternatives.
 The alternative recommended by staff and approved by the Board will move to the design phase.

-You are invited to learn about the project and provide input on the current project alternatives.
+A meeting was held Sept.
+23 for the community to learn about the project and provide input on the current project alternatives.

 Updated September 2019